Let's

 - Read the captions and view the pictures

-while you create and draw a timeline in your notebook
+while you create and a slideshow or animation

 of what happened to Mt Saint Helens since October